Clinical Informatics Fellowship

 • Minimize hospital visits

 Fellows will have the opportunity to rotate to a wide variety of healthcare settings such as hospitals, ambulatory care centers, FQHCs, health information exchanges, insurers, data warehouses and research centers.
-Each rotation and elective has been designed to expand their skills in informatics based on the unique characteristics of the rotations.
+Each rotation and elective have been designed to expand their skills in informatics based on the unique characteristics of the rotations.

 Primary clinical site: The primary clinical site will be dependent on the primary specialty of each fellow.